 The Cathedral's Treasures

-If you're visiting Siena after having visited Florence and its cathedral, you're in for a shock!
-While Florence's cathedral is immense and its cupola impressive, its interior is pretty spartan in comparison.
-In Siena, on the other hand, you don't know where to look.
-The columns continue the white/black marble striped motif and, if you look up, there are busts of past religious men of Siena looking down upon you.
-I recommend you take a special look at the pavement: the most impressive and beautiful of the treasures the cathedral holds are on the floor, where the pavement is decorated with the art of mosaics (using various techniques) to create storytelling masterpieces.
+If you're visiting Siena after having visited Florence and its cathedral, you will be in for a shock!
+While Florence's cathedral is immense and its cupola impressive, its interior is pretty spartan in comparison to the exterior.
+In Siena, on the other hand, you don't know where to look once you step foot inside.
+The columns continue the white/black marble striped motif that you can see on the outside and, if you look up, there are busts of past religious men of Siena looking down upon you all around the cathedral.

-The 56 etched and inlaid marble panels were designed by 40 of leading artists between 1369 and 1547, all from Siena except for Bernardino di Betto, known as Pinturicchio who was Umbrian.
-Completion of the designs took six centuries, the last ones finished in the 1800s.
-Today, the mosaic panels in the nave and aisles are usually uncovered although protected from passing feet by barriers, but the most precious ones are under the apse and in the transepts and these are generally protected by special flooring since this is where people sit for mass; these are only uncovered in honor of the Palio and a pair of months during the year, often in September and October.
+Today, the mosaic panels in the nave and aisles are usually uncovered although protected from passing feet by barriers, but the most precious ones are under the apse and in the transepts and these are generally protected by special flooring since this is where people sit for mass.
+These can be seen during special periods every year where they are uncovered - generally in the summer, in honor of the Palio starting in June thorugh August, and from the second Palio up until the end of October.
+Make sure to check what the period of uncovering is when you're planning your visit to Siena.

 More Riches